mahadevaasundi-origamis/PARSING-TECHNIQUES/PARSING/extracted_document.md

 0.00
 GST Additional Cess
 0.00
 Amount in Words :,  = Amount in Words :.
-Amount in Words :, Total Tax (INR) Grand Total (INR) = Amount in Words :.
-Amount in Words :, 2772.09 40318.80 = Amount in Words :.
+Amount in Words :,  = Amount in Words :.
+Amount in Words :, Total Tax (INR) Grand Total (INR) = .
+Amount in Words :, 2772.09 40318.80 = .
 Prepared By,  = Verified By.
+Prepared By,  = Authorised Signature.
 Prepared By, Total Tax (INR) Grand Total (INR) = .
 Prepared By, 2772.09 40318.80 =

 Terms And Conditions
 1. This purchase order ('PO') is an offer by the Purchaser directed towards the Seller for the purchase of SKU's mentioned in the table above ('Goods') in accordance with and subject to the terms and conditions contained herein.
 This offer shall be deemed to be accepted by the Seller with the passage of 7 (seven) working days from the date of the PO, unless the Seller provides strict acceptance or rejection of the offer within the said timeline.
 2. Seller shall deliver the Goods at the location mandated by the Purchaser strictly within the timeline prescribed under the PO.
-The Seller agrees and undertakes to pay an amount equivalent to 18% of the invoice value as liquidated damages for each day of delay in delivery of the Goods to the Purchaser.
+The Seller agrees and
+3. undertakes to pay an amount equivalent to 18% of the invoice value as liquidated damages for each day of delay in delivery of the Goods to the Purchaser.